DO NOT ENTER: 8 Countries That Don't Roll Out the Welcome Mat

 What to Do: The process takes time, so you should "apply as early as you can," Habimana advises.
 (The consulate will allow you to apply up to 60 days in advance of your trip.)
 Once you get to Russia, don't overstay your welcome (the duration of the Russian tourist visa cannot be longer than one month).
 Do so, and you'll find yourself stuck in Russia until a new visa is approved—a process that can take up to 20 days.

-For some countries, it may be easier to get your visa via a service such as VisaHQ, though of course a fee is involved (prices usually start at around $45).
+For some countries, it may be easier to get your visa via a service such as VisaHQ, though of course a fee is involved (prices vary by country).
 Here are the main reasons to consider professional help: